typhoon-docker/typhoon/README.md

 You can use `typhoon-back.[your domain name]/healthCheck` to see it the back is successfully running (and the nginx).

 ### Setting up the frontend

+When deploying a project through Typhoon, we will give you each site access to `TYPHOON_PERSISTENT_DIR` environment variable to a persistent directory.

 In a similar fashion, go to the `front` folder from the root.
 Modify